ABerriault/CS-Society-Website/README.md

 # McMaster CS Society Website

-The new McMasterCS website can be found [here.](http://mcmastercs.ca "McMaster CS Society")
+The new McMasterCS website will be available shortly.

 ## About